Read in 3 minutes

 Along with keeping the SBA and its $700+ million budget in an office all its own, McMahon made clear a number of priorities she has for the agency in her hearing, including:

-Rather than getting rid of disaster recovery loans as a way to trim the budget, McMahon wants to beef up disaster relief.
+Rather than getting rid of disaster recovery business loans as a way to trim the budget, McMahon wants to beef up disaster relief.

 This will helping deliver more funds, more quickly, to small businesses in a crisis.